jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The Era of Mass-Collaboration Is Already Seeded

 While the antagonists are fighting it, the era of mass-collaboration is already here.
 We've already seen examples of Uber and Airbnb.
 But there are also many collaboration projects like Wikipedia too.
-I included some below.
+I included some more below.
 Not only should you take a minute to try them out, you should sit back and realize what you're doing.
 Because with no managers, consultants, and timesheets, you can work with others to advance humanity with nothing but a laptop, the internet, and you.

 One day soon, your job will likewise require so little travel, stress, and time.
 And no, you won't lose your job.
 It's the head-office types, the HR reps, the eight different bosses, the people with no frontline skills who are unneeded in the era of mass-collaboration.
 That's why they fear the Internet Age so much.